-The main problem is to check the adverse Balance of payments.
-There are many measures to correct disequilibrium in the Balance of payments.
+The main problem is checking the adverse Balance of payments.

 Methods to Correct Disequilibrium in Balance of Payments